johnnyteoh90/Predicting-Users-Likely-to-Repost-Unreliable-News-on-X/README.md

 - The **last field is an integer cluster ID**; scripts validate this and infer `n_clusters = max(cluster_id) + 1`.
 - The **middle float** is an auxiliary weight (e.g., frequency/score) and is **ignored** by most scripts; the mapping is driven by the final integer.

-### File‑by‑File Overviewc (Please note that data files with UserID and Usernames will be masked for privacy consideration)
+### File‑by‑File Overview (Please note that data files with UserID and Usernames will be masked for privacy consideration)

 - **`raw_data.csv`**
   Source list from Mu & Aletras’ research repository.
 Contains a cleaned roster of existing X (formerly Twitter) users and the **classification label** of each user.
 Use this as the **seed/user‑label reference** for downstream collection and processing.